 Xà lách Rau, a vegetable salad dressed with crushed peanut and fish sauce, reminds me of Thai salads but with a milder, smoother tasting dressing that allows the flavours of the slivers of carrot, raw mango, mint, sawtooth herb (culantro), banana blossom, etc to shine through the savoury fish sauce.

 Dessert was Longan stuffed with Lotus Seed.
 Longan and lotus seed pairs well together providing layered sweetness and complementary soft textures.
 Lotus seeds feature frequently in Hue dishes as lotus is abundant around the Perfume River that runs placidly through the Imperial City.

-Our visit and lunch at Boi Tran Garden was one of the defining moments of our foodie trip to Hue.
-Food, ambiance, hospitality, everything was impeccable.
+Our visit and lunch at Boi Tran Garden were one of the defining moments of our foodie trip to Hue.
+Food, ambience, hospitality, everything was impeccable.
 We enjoyed every moment and every bite.
 Thank you Madame Boi Tran for having us.

 Excerpted from The Hue to Go, Royal Cuisine at Boi Tran Garden